chentihe/zk-rollup-lite/README.md

 ~/prover: npm install
 ```

 Since installing snarkjs will also install circom, but the version is very old, we need to delete it manually.
-Otherwise errors will be occurred when we execute the building script.
+Otherwise errors will be occurred when we execute the compile script.
 ```shell
 ~/prover: sudo rm -rf node_modules/circom
 ```